LGBTQ rights in Laos: Legality of same-sex sexual activity

-Same-sex sexual activity is legal in Laos, and is not believed to have ever been criminalized.
+Same-sex sexual activity is legal in Laos, and has not ever been criminalized.
 Having been a former colony of France, Laos never inherited any anti-sodomy laws since the French declared such laws as unconstitutional in 1791.
 The age of consent is 15, regardless of sexual orientation or gender identity.

 Discrimination protections

-There are no laws prohibiting discrimination based on sexual orientation, and the national Constitution of Laos does not expressly address sexual orientation or gender identity issues.
+There are no laws prohibiting discrimination based on sexual orientation, and the Constitution of Laos does not expressly address sexual orientation or gender identity issues.

-On 21 January 2020, at the 35th Session - Universal Periodic Review at UN Human Rights Council, there was the recommendation on The Sexual Orientation and Gender Identity Expression (SOGIE-LGBTI) From H.E Christopher Grima - Ambassador and Permanent Representative of Malta to the United Nations Office in Geneva to the delegation of Lao PDR to: "Continue taking steps to improve the rights of lesbian, gay, bisexual, transgender and intersex persons, particularly by identifying their needs, and consider involving lesbian, gay, bisexual, transgender and intersex representatives in decision-making processes."
+On 21 January 2020, at the 35th Session - Universal Periodic Review at UN Human Rights Council, there was a recommendation on The Sexual Orientation and Gender Identity Expression (SOGIE-LGBTI) from Christopher Grima, Ambassador and Permanent Representative of Malta to the United Nations Office in Geneva, to the delegation of Lao PDR to: "Continue taking steps to improve the rights of lesbian, gay, bisexual, transgender and intersex persons, particularly by identifying their needs, and consider involving lesbian, gay, bisexual, transgender and intersex representatives in decision-making processes."

-There was a recommendation from H.E Harald Aspelund, Ambassador, Permanent Mission of Iceland to the United Nations in Geneva, to the delegation of Lao PDR to: "Adopt comprehensive anti-discrimination legislation that addresses direct and indirect discrimination and encompasses all the prohibited grounds of discrimination, including sexual orientation and gender identity."
+There was a recommendation from Harald Aspelund, Ambassador, Permanent Mission of Iceland to the United Nations in Geneva, to the delegation of Lao PDR to: "Adopt comprehensive anti-discrimination legislation that addresses direct and indirect discrimination and encompasses all the prohibited grounds of discrimination, including sexual orientation and gender identity."

+In May 12, 2017, the Law on Electronic Data Protection (No. 25/NA) lists out sexual behaviour under the Prohibited data category.

 Living conditions

 In 2013, the United States Department of State reported that "societal discrimination based on sexual orientation and against persons with HIV/AIDS" was prevalent.

 Theravada Buddhism is the most predominant religion in Laos.
-LGBT activist Anan Bouapha has stated, "Many people might think that Laos is conservative and extremely close-minded when it comes to LGBT issues.
+LGBTQ activist Anan Bouapha has stated, "Many people might think that Laos is conservative and extremely close-minded when it comes to LGBT issues.
 Realistically, our culture and mentality seem to be quite open-minded to people from all walks of life.
 I have seen many transgender people wearing traditional costumes to temples, attending traditional ceremonies and some gay students expressing [their] identity among [their] peers and teachers."